The Trust Scholarship can be used for tuition and fees, only, for qualified programs.

 The Trust Scholarship Award Benefit and other Trust benefits are provided to eligible Former Players.
 As such, the beneficiary is solely responsible for completing all processes in order to receive any Trust benefit.

 In addition to the requirements set forth in your award notification letter, to maintain award eligibility for future cycles, a Former Player must maintain a term GPA above a 2.0 (undergraduate) or a 3.0 term GPA (graduate), or will be subject to award cancellation.
-A Former Player must submit a copy of grades earned during the period of award to The Trust within ten (10) days of grades posting.
+A Former Player must submit a copy of his official transcript for each previous semester before payments will be processed.